joshDynatrace/bug-busters-dtapp/README.md

 ## Getting Started

 1. Clone and navigate to the project directory
+2. Update environmentUrl in app.config.json to point to the tenant you want to use
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start development server: `npx dt-app dev`
+4. Start development server: `npx dt-app dev`
-4. Open in Dynatrace environment or locally at the provided URL
+5. Open in Dynatrace environment or locally at the provided URL

 ## Configuration